jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - Many vendors provide PKI services; you can run a PKI privately and solely for your own org, you can acquire certificates from a trusted third-party provider, or you can do both (which is common)
     - A PKI is made up of:
       - **certification authorities (CAs)**: servers that provide one or more PKI functions, such as providing policies or issuing certificates
-      - certificates: issued to other certification authorities or to devices and users
+      - **registration authority (RA)**: entity that verifies the identity of the user or device requesting a certificate
+      - **digital certificates**: The core of PKI, these electronic credentials bind a user’s identity to their public key
       - policies and procedures: such as how the PKI is secured
       - templates: a predefined configuration for specific uses, such as a web server template
       - CAs generate digital certificates containing the public keys of system users; users then distribute these certificates to people with whom they want to communicate; certificate recipients verify a certificate using the CA's pubic key
-  - **Quantum key distribution (QKD)**: while traditional methods of securely distributing symmetric keys are via either using an out-of-band channel (some alternate secure communication method), or hybrid method (e.g. asymmetric methods like via Diffie Hellman), a potentially new secure communication method uses quantum mechanics to exchange encryption keys between two parties, where, assuming Heisenberg's Uncertainty Principle, [measuring a quantum state inherently disrupts it](https://www.youtube.com/watch?v=3h3pwrECbb8), eavesdropping on a QKD would be detectable ("unconditional security")
+  - **Quantum key distribution (QKD)**: while traditional methods of securely distributing symmetric keys are via either using an out-of-band channel (some alternate secure communication method), or hybrid method (e.g. asymmetric methods like via Diffie-Hellman), a potentially new secure communication method uses quantum mechanics to exchange encryption keys between two parties, where, assuming Heisenberg's Uncertainty Principle, [measuring a quantum state inherently disrupts it](https://www.youtube.com/watch?v=3h3pwrECbb8), eavesdropping on a QKD would be detectable ("unconditional security")
     - There are other components and concepts you should know for the exam:
       - A PKI can have multiple tiers:
         - single tier means you have one or more servers that perform all the functions of a PKI